apache/datasketches-website/docs/Memory/MemoryPackage.md

 Note that these direct allocations can be larger than 2GB.

-#### Examples for Memory Mapped File Resources
+##### Memory Mapped File Resources
 Memory-mapped files are resources that also must be closed when finished.
 This is accomplished using a _MapHandle_ that implements the Java _AutoClosable_ interface.
-In the src/test/resources directory of the memory-X.Y.Z-test-sources.jar there is a file called GettysburgAddress.txt.
+In the src/test/resources directory of the memory-X.Y.Z-test-sources.jar there is a file called _GettysburgAddress.txt_.
-Note that this example leverages the try-with-resources statement to properly close the resource.
+Note that this example leverages the _try-with-resources_ statement to properly close the resource.
 To print out Lincoln's Gettysburg Address:

 ```java